Onwuka2007/school-website/README.md

 - Interactive elements (forms, gallery)

 ## Tech Used
-- HTML
-- CSS
+- HTML5 for structure
+- CSS3 for styling and layout
-- JavaScript
+- JavaScript (ES6+) for interactivity
+- Formspree for handling form submissions
+- Deployed using Vercel (serverless hosting)

 ## Notes
 Work in progress, more features coming soon